opensearch-project/sql/docs/user/dql/functions.rst

 - minimum_should_match
 - zero_terms_query
 - boost

+For backwards compatibility, match_query is supported and mapped to the match query.

 Example with only ``field`` and ``query`` expressions, and all other parameters are set default values::